-You'll also want to evaluate when to start Social Security, and how to begin consolidating retirement accounts to make things easier to manage.
+You'll also want to evaluate when to start Social Security, and how to begin consolidating retirement accounts to make your financial situation easier to manage.

 Easing Into Your Golden Years

-If you have not saved enough, extending your retirement age from age 62 to an age 65 retirement can have a big impact on the financial success of your retirement plan.
-One of the reasons is that Medicare starts at 65 and prior to that paying for health care on your own can be expensive.
-Also, by working longer, you have three extra years of contributing to savings instead of withdrawing from savings.
+If you have not saved enough money, extending your retirement age from age 62 to age 65 can have a positive impact on the financial success of your retirement plan.
+One of the reasons is that Medicare begins at age 65, and, prior to that time, paying for health care on your own can be expensive.
+In addition, by working longer, you have three extra years to contribute to your savings instead of withdrawing from your savings.